 Civil Rights Amicus Brief Project

-As part of its mission to advance civil rights through advocacy, the Korematsu Center will be engaged in drafting, as well as signing on to, amicus briefs on cutting-edge issues facing the courts.
-In this project, the Center is particularly committed to the process of democratizing the courts - ensuring that the voices of those affected by the courts' decisions are heard.
+As part of its mission to advance civil rights through advocacy, the Korematsu Center is engaged in drafting, as well as signing on to, amicus briefs on cutting-edge issues facing the courts.
+In this project, the Center is particularly committed to the process of democratizing the courts—ensuring that the voices of those affected by the courts' decisions are heard.

 The Center has authored a number of amicus briefs in civil rights cases, many in partnership with outside members of the practicing bar and other community and advocacy organizations.